Importing Variants

 When you are looking at a product’s variants you will not only see all the product information that belongs to that variant, but also the information for each of the other variants from that product.
 This makes the process of editing variant data much easier.

-Warning: Families / forms are applied to products and all their variants but not to the category table.
+Warning: families / forms are applied to products and all their variants but not to the category table.
 In this way, variants will inherit the family of their parent product and may also have their own fields.